Deep Reinforcement Learning with Weighted Q-Learning: Preliminaries

-Choosing a target value for the Q-Learning update rule can be seen as an instance of the Maximum Expected Value~(MEV) estimation problem for a set of random variables, here the action-values $Q(s_{t+1},{}\cdot{})$.
-Q-Learning uses the Maximum Estimator (ME)~\footnote{Details about the estimators considered in this section are provided in the appendix.} to estimate the maximum expected return and exploits it for policy improvement.
-It is well-known that ME is a positively biased estimator of MEV~\cite{smith2006optimizer}.
-The divergent behaviour that may occur in Q-Learning, then, may be explained by the amplification over time effect on the action-value estimates caused by the overestimation bias, which introduces a positive error at each update~\cite{hasselt2010double}.
+\paragraph{Estimation biases in Q-Learning} Choosing a target value for the Q-Learning update rule can be seen as an instance of the Maximum Expected Value~(MEV) estimation problem for a set of random variables, here the action values.
+Q-Learning uses the Maximum Estimator (ME) to estimate the maximum expected return and exploits it for policy improvement.
+It is well known that ME is a positively biased estimator of MEV~\cite{hasselt2013estimating}.
 Double Q-Learning~\cite{hasselt2010double}, on the other hand, learns two value functions in parallel and uses an update scheme based on the Double Estimator~(DE).
 It is shown that DE is a negatively biased estimator of MEV, which helps to avoid catastrophic overestimates of the Q-values.
-The DDQN algorithm, introduced in Section~\ref{s:bg}, is the extension of Double Q-Learning to the DRL settings.
-In DDQN, the target network is used as a proxy of the second value function of Double Q-Learning to preserve sample and model complexity.

-In practice, as shown by~\citet{deramo2016wql} and~\citet{lan2020maxmin}, the overestimation bias of Q-Learning is not always harmful, and may also be convenient when the action-values are significantly different among each other~(e.g., deterministic environments with a short time horizon, or small action spaces).
-Conversely, the underestimation of Double Q-Learning is effective when all the action-values are very similar~(e.g., highly stochastic environments with a long or infinite time horizon, or large action spaces).
-In fact, depending on the problem, both algorithms have properties that can be detrimental for learning.
-Unfortunately, a prior knowledge about the environment is not always available and, whenever it is, the problem may be too complex to decide which estimator should be preferred.
-Given the above, it is desirable to use a methodology which can robustly deal with heterogeneous problems.
+In practice, as also shown by~\citet{lan2020maxmin}, the overestimation bias of Q-Learning is not always harmful and may also be convenient when the action values are significantly different among each other.
+Conversely, the underestimation of Double Q-Learning is effective when all the action values are very similar.
+Unfortunately, prior knowledge about the environment is not always available, and it would be desirable to have an estimator which is not always positively or negatively polarized.
+Clearly, besides Double Q-Learning several other methods exist to mitigate the overestimation problem~(e.g.,~\cite{lee2013bias, anschel2017averaged, lan2020maxmin}), here we mainly focus on Weighted Q-learning and on the two most used algorithms, namely standard Q-Learning and its DE variant.